-74. The concession holder must have installed on the nominated boat an operational Automatic Location Communicator (ALC) at all times.
-The ALC must meet the minimum standards contained in Annex 10-04/C to CCAMLR CM 10-04 (2018).
+75. The concession holder must have installed on the nominated boat an operational Automatic Location Communicator (ALC) at all times.
+The ALC must meet the minimum standards contained in Annex 10-04/C to CCAMLR CM 10-04 (2022).

-In this clause: an ALC means a satellite position transmitter that is capable of continuously, automatically and independently of any intervention of the vessel, transmitting the vessel monitoring system (VMS) data.
+In this clause: an "ALC" means a satellite position transmitter that is capable of continuously, automatically and independently of any intervention of the vessel, transmitting the vessel monitoring system (VMS) data.

-- 75. The concession holder must ensure that: - i. the ALC is not tampered with in any way; - ii.
-VMS data are not altered in any way; - iii. the antennae connected to the ALC is not obstructed in any way; - iv. the power supply to the ALC is not interrupted in any way; and - v. the ALC must not be moved from the boat, except for the purpose of repair or replacement. - 76.
-If the ALC fails to transmit VMS data while at sea, manual positional reports must be provided every four hours to AFMA (via email to VMSreporting@afma.gov.au) and the CCAMLR Secretariat (via email to vms@ccamlr.org). - 77.
-If the ALC fails to transmit VMS data, the concession holder must repair or replace the ALC as soon as possible, and within two months of the VMS data transmission failure. - 78.
-When in port, if the nominated boat is undergoing maintenance, berthed for an extended period or in other exceptional circumstances that render ALC operation impractical, the concession holder can apply for a Temporary Switch Off (TSO) by sending a completed 'Application for VMS Temporary Switch Off' form to AntarcticReporting@afma.gov.au at least 72 hours prior to the ALC being switched off. - 79.
-The concession holder must ensure that the ALC is not be switched off without first obtaining a TSO. - 80.
+- 76. The concession holder must have installed on the nominated boat a fully functional Automatic Identification System (AIS) and keep it switched on at all times when in the CCAMLR Convention Area, except when the operation of the AIS might compromise the safety or security of the vessel, or where security incidents are imminent (CM 10-02, 2022). - 77.
+In the event that the AIS is switched off while the vessel is in the CCAMLR Convention Area the master must; - a. notify the AFMA Duty Officer by email at DutyOfficer@afma.gov.au of the switch off and the reason for any switch off as soon as possible; and - b. make a logbook entry documenting the time, date, and reason for the switch off. - 78.
+The concession holder must ensure that: - i. the ALC is not tampered with in any way; - ii.
+VMS data are not altered in any way; - iii. the antennae connected to the ALC is not obstructed in any way; - iv. the power supply to the ALC is not interrupted in any way; and - v. the ALC must not be moved from the boat, except for the purpose of repair or replacement. - 79.
+If the ALC fails to transmit VMS data while at sea, manual positional reports must be provided every four hours to AFMA (via email to ausvms@afma.gov.au) and the CCAMLR Secretariat (via email to vms@ccamlr.org). - 80.
+If the ALC fails to transmit VMS data, the concession holder must repair or replace the ALC as soon as possible, and within two months of the VMS data transmission failure. - 81.
+When in port, if the nominated boat is undergoing maintenance, berthed for an extended period or in other exceptional circumstances that render ALC operation impractical, the concession holder can apply for a Temporary Switch Off (TSO) by sending a completed 'Application for VMS Temporary Switch Off' form to AntarcticReporting@afma.gov.au at least 72 hours prior to the ALC being switched off.

+- 82. The concession holder must ensure that the ALC is not be switched off without first obtaining a TSO. - 83.
 The concession holder must ensure that the nominated boat does not move from the place stipulated under the TSO without prior written approval from AFMA.